 rivers and by timing those with changing tides can explore a long way

 without battery power worries.
-Yes, there are oars in the dinghy but there's
+Yes, there are oars in the dinghy.
+Still,

-something very relaxing about puttering along and looking at the shoreline
+there is something relaxing about puttering along and looking at the shoreline

-while the motor quietly takes me and Skipper on long trips to see the
+while the motor quietly takes Skipper and I on long trips to see the

-Living aboard a boat is fun and it's great to explore in
+Living aboard a boat is fun and it is great to explore in